Members' Research Service By / November 21, 2023

 © Eakrin / Adobe Stock

-On 28 July 2023, the European Commission adopted a proposal to revise EU toy safety legislation with a new regulation and repealing Directive 2009/48/EC.
-The proposal pursues two main objectives: a) achieving a higher level of child protection, including from the most harmful substances; and b) reducing the number of non-compliant and unsafe toys on the EU market.
+On 28 July 2023, the European Commission adopted a proposal to revise EU toy safety legislation, by introducing a new regulation and repealing Directive 2009/48/EC.
+The proposal pursues two main objectives: a higher level of child protection, including from the most harmful substances; and fewer non-compliant and unsafe toys on the EU market.
 In relation to the first objective, the proposal extends the definition of health to children’s psychological and mental health and to their wellbeing and cognitive development.
-It also extends the current ban on substances classified as carcinogenic, mutagenic and toxic for reproduction to include endocrine disruptors, as well as chemicals that are toxic to a specific organ or affect the immune, neurological or respiratory system.
-The proposal’s second objective provides for the creation of a digital product passport to facilitate traceability.
+It also extends the current ban on substances classified as carcinogenic, mutagenic and toxic for reproduction to include endocrine disruptors and chemicals that are toxic to a specific organ or affect the immune, neurological or respiratory system.
+To achieve the second objective, the proposal seeks to establish a digital product passport to facilitate traceability.

 Versions